The answer: lift your MAFL

 Ensure your related platforms that are housing and or generating data talk to each other, as opposed to living in black boxes within external partners i.e digital and media agencies.

-With the goal being to link marketing spend and ROI to understanding how individual channels and their tactics are driving impact, the three components that are critical to enable this are data availability, how connected data is, and the processing power to use it.
+When it comes to defending marketing budget, the goal should be to link marketing spend and ROI to understanding how individual channels and their tactics are driving impact.
+The three components that are critical to enable this are data availability, how connected data is, and the processing power to use it.

 Lift financial literacy in marketing teams

-Marketing leaders MUST ensure financial literacy is lifted and a culture for upskilling is adopted and continual.
+Marketing leaders MUST ensure financial literacy is lifted and a culture for upskilling is adopted in order to defend marketing budgets.

 Find the sweet spot to bridge marketing to finance with language e.g. “by achieving an x% uplift in profitability, we require X$ to spend on brand, and here’s why..”

-Another way is to offer financial training to non-financial managers, or simply get your finance people to conduct a presentation to your marketing team.
+Another way to defend marketing budget and keep marketing teams in the conversation is to offer financial training to non-financial managers, or simply get your finance people to conduct a presentation to your marketing team.
 This should also happen in reverse, Marketing to Finance i.e. a marketing effectiveness preso – it will only create a knowledge sharing culture, which is not a bad thing.

 Involve finance early when establishing KPIs